Aureliona1/Lite-Mapper/docs.md

 For a better understanding of how properies and objects work, read the [Heck](https://github.com/Aeroluna/Heck/wiki) documentation.

 ## Using Lite-Mapper

-Creating objects with Lite-Mapper works in much the same way as ReMapper, however some objects can be created in single lines.

 ### Map Initialization